George Wesler

 Ten years and billions of dollars into the fight against childhood fat, it’s clear that the campaign has been a losing battle.

-According to a report released in September 2007 by the research group,” Trust for America’s Health,” ONE IN THREE of kids in America are overweight!
+According to a report released in September 2007 by the research group,” Trust for America’s Health,” ONE IN THREE of kids in America is overweight!

 Other stats show that the percentage of children who are obese has more than tripled since the 1970s.
 In 2006, nearly 5,000 teens opted for liposuction, according to the American Society of Plastic Surgeons.
 That’s more than three times the number in 1998 when experts first warned of a childhood obesity epidemic.
 All told, some 17 percent of kids are now fat in the United States, which means they’re at or above the 95th percentile for weight in relation to height for their age.